California Security Deposit Laws

 Reasons to Withhold a Tenant’s Security Deposit

-There are certain situations under which the California security deposit laws allows landlords to withhold a deposit.
+There are certain situations under which the California security deposit laws allow landlords to withhold a deposit.
 Some of the scenarios may be:

-However, make sure that, as a landlord, you obey the California landlord-tenant laws when withholding any security deposits from your tenants.
+However, make sure that, as a landlord, you obey the California landlord-tenant laws when withholding any security deposits from your tenants, such as providing an itemized statement of deductions.
+Failing to provide a valid reason for withholding a security deposit can lead to the tenant taking legal action against you.

 Normal Wear and Tear vs. Damage